 Boston College rejects and condemns all forms of harassment, wrongful discrimination and disrespect.
 It has developed procedures to respond to incidents of harassment whatever the basis or circumstance.
 Moreover, it is the policy of Boston College, while reserving its lawful rights where appropriate to take actions designed to promote the Jesuit, Catholic principles that sustain its mission and heritage, to comply with all state and federal laws prohibiting discrimination in employment and in its educational programs on the basis of a person’s race, color, national origin, sex, religion, disability, age, marital or parental status, genetic information or family medical history, or military status, and to comply with state law prohibiting discrimination on the basis of a person’s sexual orientation.

-To this end, Boston College has designated its Executive Director for Institutional Diversity to coordinate its efforts to comply with and carry out its responsibilities to prevent discrimination in accordance with state and federal laws, including Title VI, Title IX, Section 504 and the ADA.
-Any applicant for admission or employment, and all students, faculty members and employees, are welcome to raise any questions regarding this notice with the Executive Director for Institutional Diversity:
+To this end, Boston College has designated its Associate Vice President for Institutional Diversity to coordinate its efforts to comply with and carry out its responsibilities to prevent discrimination in accordance with state and federal laws, including Title VI, Title IX, Section 504 and the ADA.
+Any applicant for admission or employment, and all students, faculty members and employees, are welcome to raise any questions regarding this notice with the Associate Vice President for Institutional Diversity:

 Boston College Office for Institutional Diversity (OID)

 140 Commonwealth Avenue (Office location: 129 Lake Street)